-Natrixam is indicated as substitution therapy for treatment of essential hypertension in patients already controlled with indapamide and amlodipine given concurrently at the same dose level.
+Triplixam is indicated as substitution therapy for treatment of essential hypertension, in patients already controlled with perindopril/indapamide fixed dose combination and amlodipine, taken at the same dose level.

-Posology: One tablet per day as single dose, preferably to be taken in the morning, to be swallowed whole with water and not chewed.
+Posology: One Triplixam film-coated tablet per day as a single dose, preferably to be taken in the morning and before a meal.

-The fixed dose combination is not suitable for initiation therapy.
+The fixed dose combination is not suitable for initial therapy.

 If a change of the posology is required, titration should be done with the individual components.

-Patients with renal impairment (see Contraindications and Precautions): In severe renal impairment (creatinine clearance below 30 ml/min), treatment is contraindicated.
+Special population: Renal impairment (see Contraindications and Precautions): In severe renal impairment (creatinine clearance below 30 mL/min), treatment is contraindicated.

-There is no information on overdose with Natrixam in humans.
+There is no information on overdosage with Triplixam in humans.

-For amlodipine: In humans experience with intentional overdose is limited.
+For amlodipine: Experience with intentional overdose in humans is limited.

 Non-cardiogenic pulmonary oedema has rarely been reported as a consequence of amlodipine overdose that may manifest with a delayed onset (24-48 hours post-ingestion) and require ventilatory support.
 Early resuscitative measures (including fluid overload) to maintain perfusion and cardiac output may be precipitating factors.

-Treatment: Clinically significant hypotension due to amlodipine overdose calls for active cardiovascular support including frequent monitoring of cardiac and respiratory function, elevation of extremities and attention to circulating fluid volume and urine output.
+Management: Clinically significant hypotension due to amlodipine overdosage calls for active cardiovascular support including frequent monitoring of cardiac and respiratory function, elevation of extremities and attention to circulating fluid volume and urine output.

 A vasoconstrictor may be helpful in restoring vascular tone and blood pressure, provided that there is no contraindication to its use.
 Intravenous calcium gluconate may be beneficial in reversing the effects of calcium channel blockade.